Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Dashboard templates to get up and running

 - Advanced user roles and permissions

 - Extensive training materials

-With Tableau, you can efficiently work together or share visualizations with anyone in the world in just a few clicks.
-As such, collaboration has never been easier.
+With Tableau, you can efficiently work with other members of your team or share visualizations with anyone in the world in just a few clicks, making collaboration and data sharing easier than ever before.

 Start your free trial to see if Tableau is right for you today!

 #3 – Cluvio — The Best for Growing SMBs and Startups

 Combines the power of SQL plus the R programming language for highly-interactive analytic dashboards and extensive team-collaboration features.
 Includes everything you need to make use of the data you're collecting to bolster business growth.
 Get started with a free forever plan!